efwGrp/efw3.X/help/excel.encircle.md

 <H1>Excel.encircle</H1>

 The encircle function is established to create a shape by coping to encircle a cell.
+Only XSSF(xlsx,xlsm).

 <h2>Sample</h2>
 <pre>